chinmaypadhi/register-form-auth-and-forgetpassword-change-password/README.md

 //Stored Procedure to check, if the password reset link, is a valid link.

-Create Proc spIsPasswordResetLinkValid
+alter Proc spIsPasswordResetLinkValid
 @GUID uniqueidentifier
 as
 Begin
  Declare @UserId int

- If(Exists(Select UserId from tblResetPasswordRequests where Id = @GUID)) Begin
+ If(Exists(Select UserId from tblResetPasswordRequest where Id = @GUID)) Begin
   Select 1 as IsValidPasswordResetLink
  End